 Americans are allowed to enter Ecuador quarantine-free as long as they have proof of a negative PCR test taken within 10 days before entering the country.
 Those who don’t have a test can take one at their own expense at the airport upon arrival, though you must quarantine while you await your test result.
 Those wanting to visit the Galápagos Islands must show a negative PCR test taken no more than 96 hours before entering the Galápagos province.

 As of October 1, all incoming passengers to Colombia must have a negative COVID-19 PCR test taken no more than 96 hours before departing.
-They must also complete Migracion Colombia’s Check-Mig immigration form.
-As long as you fulfill these two requirements, you won’t be expected to quarantine.
+It’s also possible to take a test upon arrival and quarantine while waiting for the result, or simply quarantine for 14 days without a test.
+You must also complete Migración Colombia’s Check-Mig immigration form.

 French Guyana’s international airports opened on October 12 to international flights.
-To enter, you must complete a Passenger Locator Form at least 48 hours before your arrival and have a copy of your negative PCR COVID-19 test taken within 72 hours of your departure.
+To enter, you must complete a Passenger Locator Form at least 24 hours before your arrival and have a copy of your negative PCR COVID-19 test taken within seven days of your departure.
 If the results are more than 72 hours old, you will be tested at the airport at your own expense and then required to wait for the results at a government-approved facility or at the airport itself.
 Results are usually available within 24 hours.
 Approval must be granted before your flight.
-Keep in mind that a curfew is in place from 9:00 PM until 4:00 AM every night.
+Keep in mind that a curfew is in place from 10:30 PM until 4:00 AM every night.

-At the end of November, Chile will lift its international air restrictions through the Arturo Merino Benítez Airport to all international visitors.
-Before their flights, travelers will need to fill out an affidavit mentioning their origin and destination, as well as their health condition and the eventual presence of COVID-19 symptoms.
+Chile is now open to all US visitors.
+Within 48 hours of your flight, you will need to fill out an affidavit mentioning your origin and destination, as well as your health condition and the eventual presence of COVID-19 symptoms.
 Travelers are required to present the negative result of a PCR test from a recognized laboratory and taken no earlier than 72 hours before departure.
-They will also need to download a contact tracing app — currently in development — that will monitor their health for 14 days.
+They will also need to have proof of COVID-19 health insurance with a minimum coverage of $30,000.

 El Salvador reopened its international airport on September 19, 2020.
 A negative COVID-19 test taken within 72 hours of departure is required, and as long as you fulfill this requirement no quarantine is necessary.

-Last month, Costa Rica removed all COVID-19 test requirements for entry, which were previously required for US citizens since August 2020.
-Under the new protocol, visitors will have to fill out an online health form and purchase travel insurance covering accommodation and medical expenses in case quarantine becomes necessary.
+Costa Rica is now allowing residents of all US states to enter.
+Visitors don’t have to show a negative test result, but they will have to fill out an online health form and purchase travel insurance covering accommodation and medical expenses, in case quarantine becomes necessary.

 Panama opened to all international tourists, including those from the US, on October 12.
 The country requires incoming passengers to fill out an electronic affidavit before checking into their flight and present evidence of a negative COVID-19 PCR or rapid antigen test taken within 48 hours of departure.
 You can also choose to take a rapid test upon arrival at your own expense ($50).
 If the rapid test is positive, however, you must quarantine for seven days at a hotel in Panama at the government’s expense.
 To start filling out the affidavit, visit the Panama Digital platform.

-Curaçao will welcome some US tourists starting the first week of November but only if those tourists are from New York, New Jersey, or Connecticut.
+Curaçao began welcoming American tourists from all 50 states on January 1.
 Residents of these three states will be asked to show proof of a negative COVID-19 PCR test taken within 72 hours before traveling and fill out an online immigration card and Passenger Locator Card within 48 hours of departure.
 You’ll have to show a state-issued ID to prove you reside in one of the three approved states.
 Other states will likely be permitted as time passes, according to their respective public health situations.
 On November 7, flights to the island resumed on United Airlines from Newark Airport.

 Antigua and Barbuda